Voice Disorder Treatments

 Laryngopharyngeal Reflux Disease (LPRD)

 Even those who do not experience common signs of reflux with GERD might develop voice hoarseness due to stomach acid moving up into the esophagus.
-This stomach acid can irritate the vocal chords, usually being worse in the morning.
+This stomach acid can irritate the vocal cords, usually being worse in the morning.
 LPRD can also lead to a feeling of a lump in the throat and difficulty swallowing.

-Voice Care and Therapy
+Voice Disorder Treatment and Therapy

 Being careful not to overuse or strain your voice and learning proper voice use techniques can help to prevent some voice disorders.
 Voice disorders often resolve after the cause is identified and treated, but if your voice disorder is persistent or if you’re unsure of the cause, you should see an ear, nose, and throat specialist for an examination.
 In some cases, laryngeal cancer is to blame, so proper diagnosis and treatment are very important.